Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/simulating-currents-with-water-decals.md

-# Simulate currents with water decals
+# Simulate currents with a water decal

 To add deformation, foam, or current effects to a water surface, use a water decal, which is a texture projected onto the surface.